cavazosjoe/okta-blog/_source/_posts/2020-10-14-saml-database-authentication.md

 }
 ```

-Here you can see if the requested URL ends with `doSaml`, the request will be handled by the `SamlEntryPoint` defined in your configuration.
-This will redirect the user to authenticate via Okta, and will return the user to `/doSaml` upon completion.
-To handle this redirect, you will also need to define a `Controller` to redirect the user following a successful SAML auth:
+Here you can see if the requested URL ends with `doSaml`, the request is handled by the `SamlEntryPoint` defined in your configuration.
+This redirects the user to authenticate via Okta, and returns the user to `/doSaml` upon completion.
+To handle this redirect, a `Controller` is defined to redirect the user following a successful SAML auth:

 `/src/main/java/com/okta/developer/controller/SamlResponseController.java`
 ```java